Ashish420-tech/devsecops-50-assignments/README.md

 Prevented sensitive data exposure in tfstate

 Built with security-first thinking by Ashish Mondal
+## 🤝 Let's Connect

+If you're interested in:
+- DevSecOps Engineering
+- Cloud Security
+- Kubernetes Security
+- Security Automation

+📩 Connect with me on LinkedIn
+⭐ Star this repo if it helps you
+🚀 Follow for more DevSecOps content

 "Security is not a feature — it's a foundation."